FlowFuse/website/src/blog/2022/12/flowforge-1-2-0-released.md

 video: u7TjqUAub1g
 ---

-Control access to FlowForge using single sign-on and retain context values when restarting projects
+Control access to FlowForge using single sign-on and retain context values when restarting projects.

 <!--more-->